NOTE: CHORTLE SUBMISSIONS WILL REOPEN IN FEBRUARY 2026

 Resources

-If you’re looking for ways to improve your writing, here are several resources that I’ve fond helpful:
+If you’re looking for ways to improve your humor writing, here are several resources that I’ve found helpful:

-- of is a former editor of The Onion, and has written several books on humor writing—including the elegantly title How to Write Funny.
+Scott Dikkers of No Dikkering Around is a former editor of The Onion, and has written several books on humor writing—including the elegantly title How to Write Funny.

 McSweeney’s Submission Guidelines include a good general overview of things to think about when submitting humor pieces.
 It also includes helpful links like this and this.